 Llyn Padarn

 Another great and easy walk in Llanberis is around the lake.
-On your way around, you not only have impressive views of the mountains, including Snowdon but also see the tree growing out of the lake.
+On your way around, you not only have impressive views of the mountains, including Snowdon, but you also see the trees growing out of the lake.

 Canolfan Tryweryn

-This area is host to the National White Water Centre, and its river takes thrill-seekers down its rapids on rafts and kayaks.
+This area is home to the National White Water Centre, and the river offers thrill-seekers the opportunity to raft or kayak down its rapids.

 There is a path that follows the river that gives you opportunities for other-worldly shots.